 - A property diagram consists of property lines that change (normally) along with the stepping axis-variable.
 From a single STEP calculation, many different types of property diagrams in the defined multicomponent heterogeneous systems can be plotted.
-Various types of property diagrams are generated by the stepping calculations. - Solution of the second second
+Various types of property diagrams are generated by the stepping calculations. - "About Property Diagrams" on page 187 in the Thermo-Calc User Guide

 Normally, before the command can be invoked, you need to have already calculated an initial equilibrium point and set one independent variable (i.e. the controlling condition in the system).
-This is done using "SET\AXIS\VARIABLE" on page 206.
+This is done using "SET\AXIS\VARIABLE" on page 208.
 You then list the current values of the axis variable for each calculated equilibrium, as well as the corresponding information when the set of stable phases changes.

-By default, the global minimization technique is enabled, You can turn this off by using the command-sequence "ADVANCED\OPTIONS" on page 165 $\rightarrow$ GLOBAL\MINIMIZATION.
+By default, the global minimization technique is enabled, You can turn this off by using the command-sequence "ADVANCED\OPTIONS" on page $167 \rightarrow$ GLOBAL\MINIMIZATION.

-You can choose how often to do a global minimization test using the command-sequence ADVANCED\OPTIONS $\rightarrow$ STEP\AND\MAP $\rightarrow$ GLOBAL TEST INTERVAL.
+You can choose how often to do a global minimization test using the commandsequence ADVANCED\OPTIONS $\rightarrow$ STEP\AND\MAP $\rightarrow$ GLOBAL TEST INTERVAL.

 Syntax STEP_WITH_OPTIONS

 Option? /Normal/:

-Prompt N = Normal, I = Initial equilibria, S = Separate phases, O = One phase at a time, E = Evaluate, M = Mixed Scheil, T= TO, and P = Paraequilibrium
+Prompt N = Normal, I = Initial equilibria, S = Separate phases, O = One phase at a time, E = Evaluate, M = Mixed Scheil, T= T0, and P = Paraequilibrium